google/gin-config/docs/index.md

 within a Gin file via (for example) `generators.LanguageGenerator.sample.temperature = 1.0` (or simply `LanguageGenerator.sample.temperature = 1.0`).

-Note: Classes with registered methods are not pickleable.

 ## Binding parameters to values